 Burkitt lymphoma is the most rapidly growing human tumor, and pathology reveals a high mitotic rate, a monoclonal proliferation of B cells, and a “starry-sky” pattern of benign macrophages that have engulfed apoptotic malignant lymphocytes.
+On FDG-PET (fluorodeoxyglucose-positron emission tomography) scans, the tumors are highly metabolic.
 There is a distinctive genetic translocation involving the C-myc gene on chromosome 8 and the immunoglobulin heavy chain of chromosome 14.
 The disease is closely associated with Epstein-Barr virus infection in endemic lymphoma; however, it is uncertain whether Epstein-Barr virus plays an etiologic role.
-Burkitt lymphoma occurs frequently in patients with AIDS and may be an AIDS-defining disease.
+Burkitt lymphoma occurs frequently in patients with HIV/AIDS and may be an AIDS-defining disease.